Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Background

-\textbf{Remark:} For Eq. \eqref{eq-3} and Eq. \eqref{eq-4}, we need to use SGD with momentum over a mini-batch to optimize.
-For aggregation algorithms, we can use other aggregation algorithms depending on the specific application scenario.
-All the above steps are repeated until the global model converges.
+\textbf{Remark:} For Eq. \eqref{eq-3} and Eq. \eqref{eq-4}, one may use Stochastic Gradient Descent (SGD) with momentum over a mini-batch to optimize.
+For aggregation algorithms, one may use other aggregation algorithms depending on the specific application scenario.
+The above steps are repeated until the global model converges.